Looking for an adventure, we found a lifestyle.

 To celebrate becoming an empty-nester and the arrival of a new millennium, in July of 1999, my partner, Randy, and I decided to follow a dream, quit our jobs, put everything in storage, and just take off - to points unknown.
 I had a vision of living like a turtle with my home on my back, having all that I need with me and slowly moving down the road to see where it leads.

-The question they all ask is, “How can a handyman and a waitress make this happen, not just once, but again and again?”
+The question they all asked was, "How can a handyman and a waitress make this happen, not just once, but again and again?"

 I’ve also got a background in bookkeeping.
 Yes, believe it or not, I actually enjoy keeping records.
 Besides keeping a daily journal of our adventures, I kept a meticulous record of every expense on each trip.
 This has allowed me to answer that question in terms of general information and knowledge, and back it up with precise figures.

-Our total cost for 12 months on the road in 2000 was less than US $7200.00.
-This includes all costs associated with the trip for two people – gas, food, camping, entertainment, entry fees, repairs, phone cards, and travel-medical insurance.
-The records for the other extended trips in 2004, 2006, 2008, and 2011 showed a similar trend.
-We were able to eat well, keep traveling rather than plop ourselves down in one location, and see everything we wanted.
-Even at today's prices, on our most recent trip (in 2011) our total expenses for two people averaged less than US $1400.00 per month.
+Our total cost for 12 months on the road on that first big trip in 2000 was less than US $7,200.00.
+This includes all costs associated with the trip for two people: fuel, food, camping, entertainment, entry fees, repairs, and extended travel-medical insurance (since we are Canadians).
+The records for subsequent extended trips in 2004, 2006, 2008, 2011, 2013, 2015, 2016, 2017, 2019, and 2020 show gradually higher figures (consistent with inflation, depending on the destination, and any extra experiences we incorporate) but the trend was set.
+Once we figured out how, we have continued to travel quite economically.
+We eat well, keep moving every few days rather than plop ourselves down in one location, and see everything we want to see in an area before moving on.

 Here are the exact trip expenses and itinerary for those trips, how far we traveled and how these dollars were allocated.
 I think you will be amazed.
 We were.

-was written for my sister and her partner to use on their trip to Texas in March 2007.
+The first Frugal Shunpiker’s Guide was written for my sister and her partner to use on their trip to Texas in March 2007.
 They tested it, followed it faithfully, and were amazed at what they saw, where they stayed, and how little they spent.
-They said that they saw a side of Texas and RV travel that they would not have discovered on their own.
+They told us they saw a side of Texas and RV travel that they would not have discovered on their own.

-I've always loved writing so I believe finding a niche to write about was just a matter of time for me but building the website was a big learning curve.
+I've always loved writing so I believe finding a niche to write about was just a matter of time for me.
+Building a web site, however, was a big learning curve.
 I didn't have a clue where to start but a wise friend suggested I should try SBI (Site Build It!).
-That advice worked out very nicely and after less than two years, my website has received some incredible press.
-Even SBI uses
+That advice worked out very nicely and after less than two years, this site had already received some incredible press.
+Even SBI uses me as an exampleof a success story.

 Traveling to hike through some of the most amazing scenery in North America has not only kept me in shape physically but it has fed me mentally, emotionally, and spiritually.
 It opened a window into a side of myself I could not have known existed until I experienced it.